sp4rkl33/CP/codeforces/1937C/Tutorial.md

+# Problem
 https://codeforces.com/contest/1937/problem/C

+# Tags:
-Tags: Interactive, 1600*
+Interactive, 1600*

-Tutorial
+# Tutorial

-Goal: To maximize p[i] ^ p[j] we have to fill all the bit with '1'
+  - Goal: To maximize p[i] ^ p[j] we have to fill all the bit with '1'

-Firstly we'll find the largest p[i] in the permutation and store it into ki with the query "? i i ki ki".
+  - Firstly we'll find the largest p[i] in the permutation and store it into ki with the query "? i i ki ki".
 Then find all p[k] which is p[k] | p[ki] is largest then store it into a vector.
 Finally find the smallest p[j] in the vector above then the answer will be i and j.

-Prove:
+# Prove:
   - Example if the bit sequence of p[i] is "110011" so we have to find p[j] that have the bit sequence is "001100" to maximize p[i] ^ p[j]